Probabilistic Uncertainty Quantification of Prediction Models with Application to Visual Localization: Uncertainty Quantification Method

-We build a full visual localization pipeline using the location prediction (\ref{sec:visloc}) as the uncertain measurement, the uncertainty prediction (\ref{sec:uncertainty_pred}) as the error covariance, within a formal estimation framework using the Sigma Point (Unscented) filter (SPF)~\cite{wan2000unscented,Brunke2004}.
+We first build a full visual localization pipeline using the location prediction (\ref{sec:visloc}) as the uncertain measurement, the uncertainty prediction represented by single Gaussian distribution (\ref{sec:uncertainty_pred}) as the error covariance, within a formal estimation framework using the Sigma Point (Unscented) filter (SPF)~\cite{wan2000unscented,Brunke2004}.
 Our goal is to estimate the $p(s_t|m_{1:t})$ of the state vector $s_t$ at time $t$ given observed measurements $m_{1:t}$.
 We define the state vector as follows:

 where $x,y,\theta$ are the inertial, planar position and heading angle, and $v, \dot{\theta}$ are the linear and angular velocity of the car.
 In the prediction step of the SPF, we assume constant linear and angular velocity ($v$ and $\dot{\theta}$) with a small process noise.
 In the measurement update, given an image input, we process the image through the location and uncertainty prediction pipeline (\ref{sec:visloc} and \ref{sec:uncertainty_pred}) to give the ($x, y$) location measurement and error covariance; the covariance is transformed to the inertial coordinates for the filter.